kgpf-dev/kgpf-dev.github.io/content/contact.md

 title: 'Contact Us'
 ---

-Please provide your name, the message you would like to send, and at least one way in which we can contact you and we will respond as soon as possible.
+Please provide your name, the message you would like to send.
+K&G Public Finance will respond to messages in the order they are received.
+Please allow 1-2 business days for a response.

 ::contact-form